efemberg11/GeoModel_rmakhman/README.md

 This package is still under ferocious development; we are not releasing pre-build code at this point.
 We estimate binary distribution kits for Macintosh and Ubuntu platforms by January 2020.

-# Installation instructions (Ubuntu Bionic, Disco, or Eoan)
+# Quick installation instructions (Ubuntu Bionic, Disco, or Eoan)

+sudo add-apt-repository ppa:kaktusjoe/geomodel

+sudo apt-get update

+sudo apt install geomodel-explorer

+# Build from source (Ubuntu Bionic, Disco, or Eoan)

 **These instructions will install to /usr/local**